conshus/learning-opentok-node/README.md

 <img src="https://www.herokucdn.com/deploy/button.png" alt="Deploy">
 </a>

-Heroku will prompt you to add your Vonage Application Id and Vonage Private Key, which you can obtain at the [Vonage Dashboard](https://dashboard.nexmo.com).
+Heroku will prompt you to add your Vonage Application ID and Vonage Private Key, which you can obtain at the [Vonage Dashboard](https://dashboard.nexmo.com).

 ## Requirements